-You should set up the antenna first and test its reception before making a decision to buy a rotator.
+You should first set up the antenna and test its reception before making a decision to buy a rotator.

 Some people also decide to install this antenna in their attic, with decent results.
-You should keep in mind though that attics (as all indoor installations generally) may introduce interference due to building materials, radiant barriers, etc.
+You should keep in mind though that attics (as with all indoor installations generally) may introduce interference due to building materials, radiant barriers, etc.